-Defects can harm software houses and end-users.
-A number of bug finding tools have been proposed to catch the defects.
-In this work, we empirically study the effectiveness of several state-of-the-art static bug finding tools in preventing real-life defects.
-We investigate 3 bug finding tools, FindBugs, JLint, and PMD, on 3 programs, Lucene, Rhino, and AspectJ.
-We analyze 200 fixed defects and extract faulty lines of code responsible for these defects from their treatments.
+Defects can cause much harm to software houses and endusers.
+A number of bug finding tools have been proposed to catch defects from software systems.
+In this work, we perform an empirical study on the effectiveness of several state-of-the-art static bug finding tools in preventing reallife defects.
+We investigate 3 bug finding tools, FindBugs, JLint, and PMD, on 3 open source programs, Lucene, Rhino, and Aspect J. We manually analyze 200 reported and fixed defects and extract faulty lines of code responsible for these defects from their treatments.
 We find that for Rhino and AspectJ, most defects could be partially or fully captured by combining the bug finding tools.
 For Lucene, a substantial proportion of defects (i.e., 50%) are missed.
-We find that FindBugs and PMD are the best among the three bug finding tools in preventing false negatives.
-However, these two tools flag more lines of code than JLint.
-Our stricter analysis sheds light that although many of these warnings cover faulty lines, often the warnings are too generic and developers need to inspect the code to find the defects.
+We find that FindBugs and PMD are the best among the three bug finding tools that we study here in terms their ability to prevent false negatives.
+However, we also note that these two tools flag more lines of code than JLint.
+Our stricter analysis sheds light that although many of these warnings cover faulty lines, often the warnings are too generic and developers would need to carefully investigate the code to find the defects.
 We find that some bugs are not flagged by any of the three bug finding tools - these bugs involve logical or functionality errors that are difficult to be detected without any specification of the system.